netonjm/monodevelop-cocoa-layout/README.md

 #Setup

-The addin is prepared to use in a Xamarin Mac application (or any kind of project) with a /Info.plist file with the **BundleIdentifier** key.
+The addin is prepared to use in a Xamarin Mac application (or any kind of project) with a /Info.plist file with the **BundleIdentifier** key of the app.

 Press Menu > View